 Some of the most recent, well-known instances of extreme behavior caused by stimulants has been the behavior resulting from use of bath salts, a type of psychoactive stimulant drug that creates a high resembling the high from cocaine or meth.
 The psychological and behavioral effects of these types of drugs include paranoia, agitation, panic attacks, and hallucinations, among other symptoms, which can result in the person becoming highly violent.
 Other drugs that have a similar reaction include cocaine, meth, and even some prescription drugs used to treat attention deficit hyperactivity disorder.
 Synthetic marijuana, also known as K2 or Spice, can also have a profound effect on behavior and result in extremely violent outbursts.

 People who abuse more than one drug at a time are at particular risk for complications from substance abuse.
 This is because the effects of one drug can be compounded and multiplied by the effects of another drug.
 In fact, research has shown that polydrug abuse, particularly when at least two substances are taken together in a single event, can significantly raise the chances that people will experience negative effects or behaviors.

-One common polydrug abuse combination is opiate drugs (such as heroin or prescription pain killers) and benzodiazepines (benzos, or anti-anxiety medications).
-Use of these drugs alone can be incredibly risky; together, they can severely depress the respiratory system, quickly resulting in loss of consciousness or death.
+One common polydrug abuse combination is opioid drugs (such as heroin or prescription pain killers) and benzodiazepines (such as alprazolam, diazepam, and other “benzos”).
+Abuse of these drugs alone can be incredibly risky; together, they can severely depress the respiratory system, quickly resulting in loss of consciousness or death.

 Polydrug abuse can also be a major issue when it comes to treating substance use disorders.
 Managing detox and withdrawal from multiple substances can be challenging for treatment professionals and can complicate the symptoms of withdrawal.